oliver-oloughlin/kvdex/README.md

 - Clone this repository
 - Add feature / Refactor
+- Add or refactor tests as needed
 - Run tests using `deno task test`
 - Prepare code (format + test) using `deno task prep`
 - Open Pull Request

+This project aims at having as high test coverage as possible to improve code quality and to avoid breaking features when refactoring.
+Therefore it is encouraged that any feature contributions are also accompanied by relevant unit tests to ensure those features remain stable.

+The goal of kvdex is to provide a type safe, higher level API to Deno KV, while trying to retain as much of the native functionality as possible.
+Additionally, this module should be light-weight and should not rely on any third-party dependencies.
+Please kleep this in mind when making any contributions.

 ## License